mcharouk/aws/Certification/sysops.md

 * MFA Delete.
 Without MFA
   * cannot delete any object
   * cannot disable versioning state of a cluster
+  * can only be activated by the root account using AWS CLI
 * Separate lifecycle policies must be written for current objects versions and previous object versions on a bucket with versioning enabled.
 * To delete a bucket with versioning enabled
   * delete programatically the bucket with SDK